 -

 5In a separate bowl, whisk together the all-purpose flour, baking soda, and salt.
+This helps distribute the leavening and seasoning agents throughout the flour, preventing clumps in your dough.

 -